Native Americans' Day

 Who are Native Americans?

-Native Americans are the locals who inhabited the lands that now comprise the United States of America long before the arrival of European settlers.
+Native Americans are the locals who inhabited the lands that now makes the United States of America long before the arrival of European settlers.
 They are the original inhabitants of North America and are descendants of various tribal groups, each with its own distinct cultures, languages, traditions, and histories.

 Before European colonization, Native American tribes lived in a wide range of environments, from the Arctic in the north to the deserts of the Southwest and the forests of the Northeast and Pacific Northwest.
 They thrived through diverse subsistence methods, including hunting, fishing, agriculture, and gathering.